Wellington Shire Council's vision is for happy people, healthy environment and thriving communities.

 FOGO stands for Food Organics and Garden Organics.

-Frustratingly, it takes time to ensure local infrastructure for processing organics is in place.
+Frustratingly, it has taken some time to ensure local infrastructure for processing organics is in place.

-Wellington Shire Council has been part of a joint procurement process, working with Bass Coast Shire, Baw Baw Shire, East Gippsland Shire, Latrobe City and South Gippsland Shire Councils to secure the contracts for the collection, transport, processing and recycling of kerbside waste.
+Wellington Shire Council has been working with Baw Baw, Latrobe City and South Gippsland shire councils to secure the contracts for the collection, transport, processing and recycling of all kerbside waste for many years.

 In the meantime, there are a few options to dispose of garden waste.